tonedefdev/microservice_app/README.md

   http://localhost/
 ```

 This Helm chart deploys an ingress definition for the React application so we'll need to watch the ingress definition until our ingress-nginx controller binds an address to it before it can become accesible.
-Run the following command until ADDRESS displays localhost:
+Run the following command until **ADDRESS** displays localhost:
 ```
 kubectl get ingress -n react-frontend -w
 ```

 Now we can navigate to http://localhost and see our Project Tasks menu.
 Create a new task by selecting the **New Task** button, fill out the fields, and then you should see the new task card show up.
 Everything is now up and running successfully on our Kind cluster!
 We have a React frontend application service and a .NET Core API service with ingress defintions that control traffic in to the cluster.

-This application is definitely not production ready, and there's vast improvements that can be made, but I hope this gives a great demo of what is possible using Kind and how it can be leveraged to speed up development time when creating microservices with Kubernetes.
+This application is definitely not production ready, and there's vast improvements that can be made, especially but I hope this gives a great demo of what is possible using Kind and how it can be leveraged to speed up development time when creating microservices with Kubernetes.

 I hope this has been helpful for you and if you have any questions feel free to reach out!